Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 ### Gauss elimination

-To optimize the execution time we decided to put the B vector in the matrix A, wich had a significant impact on the speed of the algorithm.
+To optimize the execution time we decided to put the B vector in the matrix A, which had a significant impact on the speed of the algorithm.
 We also made sure to properly factorize the equations in order to avoid any redundant divisions or multiplications.